canjs/canjs/contributing.md

 @body
 -->

 Thank you for contributing to CanJS!
-If you need any help setting up a CanJS development environment and fixing CanJS bugs, please reach out to us on IRC or email (contact@bitovi.com).
-We will happily walk you throuygh setting up a the environment, creating a test, and submitting a pull request.
+If you need any help setting up a CanJS development environment and fixing CanJS bugs, please reach out to us on the [#canjs IRC channel](http://webchat.freenode.net/?channels=canjs) or email (contact@bitovi.com).
+We will happily walk you through setting up a the environment, creating a test, and submitting a pull request.

 ## Reporting Bugs